-When observing the effect of label noise, a vast majority of the literature in text classification assumes random injection of label noise \cite{han2018coteaching,2014sukhbataar,zhang2018}.
-This type of synthetic noise involves randomly permuting a fixed number of labels according to a pre-defined noise level and noise type.
+When observing the effect of label noise, the majority of existing literature in text classification assumes random injection of label noise \cite{han2018coteaching,2014sukhbataar,zhang2018}.
+This type of synthetic noising involves randomly permuting a fixed number of labels according to a pre-defined noise level and noise type.
 Because the process of simulating such noise is entirely random and does not depend on the input data features in any way, this type of noise is also known as \textit{feature-independent} label noise.

 In contrast, \textit{feature-dependent} label noise is correlated with input features \cite{algan2020label}.
 Datasets that use distantly or weakly supervised methods to generate labels are prone to this type of label noise.
 These approaches are often used in low-resource applications where it is impractical or expensive to manually annotate large amounts of data.
 Relation extraction is one such application that heavily relies on automatic data generation methods as supervised relation extraction methods necessitate an extensive amount of labeled training data \cite{mintz-etal-2009-distant}.
-In this area, denoising methods such as \citet{jia-etal-2019-arnor}, \citet{qin-etal-2018-dsgan}, \citet{liu-etal-2022-ceta} and \citet{ma-etal-2021-sent} are specifically developed to address feature-dependent label noise in relation extraction datasets.
+In this area, denoising methods such as the ones proposed in \citet{jia-etal-2019-arnor}, \citet{qin-etal-2018-dsgan}, \citet{liu-etal-2022-ceta} and \citet{ma-etal-2021-sent} are specifically developed to address feature-dependent label noise in relation extraction datasets.

 Recently, \citet{chong-etal-2022-detecting} developed realistic noising methods that mimic how humans make labeling errors by taking advantage of the multiple rounds of annotation that some datasets undergo.
 During the annotation process, certain subsets of the data are subjected to rigorous validation schemes, such as gold labels assigned by experts, while others are annotated using less stringent methods, such as crowdsourced evaluations.
 By incorporating varying annotations generated during this process, their approach produces realistic label noise that reflects how humans make errors.
 We refer to this noising scheme as \textit{pseudo-real-world label} noise. \if{FALSE}